 He graduated from MIT with a Masters in Architecture degree in 2019, winning the Imre Halasz Prize for academic excellence and a thesis in which the design recognizes the expanding responsibility of architecture.
 During his studies at MIT he worked as a research assistant to the Digital Structures group, to print structurally optimized latices.
 He also worked as a research assistant for Brandon Clifford looking at methods to up-cycle waste concrete infrastructure.
 After MIT Daniel worked for Kennedy Violich Architects on the Plant Properties exhibition at the Cooper Hewitt Museum in New York, and renovations to MIT Hayden Library.

-Daniel is a Teaching Fellow at the MIT Department of Architecture for 2019/2020.
+After graduating from MIT Daniel was retained by the universtiy as a Teaching Fellow in the Department of Architecture for 2019/2020.